 The Need for Telehealth Has Never Been Greater

-The COVID-19 pandemic has created one of the biggest transformations of healthcare: the way doctors treat patients across the country.
+The COVID-19 pandemic has catalyzed one of the biggest transformations of healthcare: the way doctors treat patients across the country.

 Telehealth, the use of computers, smart phones or telephones to receive healthcare services at home, as opposed to a doctor’s office, has been in use for a while, but it has recently gained acceptance due to the coronavirus pandemic.